Close

 • Begin by choosing to call either a counselor, your physician, or a nutritionist to obtain information about eating disorders.

-• If your daughter is willing to do so, encourage her to call the Counseling Center to arrange an appointment to discuss the situation.
+• If your daughter is willing to do so, encourage her to call the Center for Counseling and Mental Health Wellness to arrange an appointment to discuss the situation.

 • Discuss your concerns and goals honestly with her.